 \section{Related Work}

 \myfirstpar{3D from multiple views} Classic SfM/SLAM works cast 3D reconstruction as estimation of 3D points from multiple views based on keypoint correspondences~\cite{pollefeys99ijcv,mur15transrobotics,wu133dv,schonberger16cvpr,engel2017direct}.
-However, the output point cloud is not organized into objects instances with their categories, 3D shapes, or poses.
+However, the output point cloud is not organized into objects instances with their classes, 3D shapes, or poses.
 A line of works detect and localize objects in 3D using multi-view projection constraints, by approximating the object shapes with 3D boxes~\cite{yang2019cubeslam} and ellipsoids~\cite{nicholson2018quadricslam}.
-ODAM~\cite{li21odam} goes one step further and creates a scene representation out of super-quadrics, by using a graph neural network in its core architecture for object association in time.
-FroDO~\cite{runz20cvpr} and MO-LTR~\cite{li2020arxiv} rely on both 2D image cues as well as the sparse 3D point clouds from SfM/SLAM to re-construct objects in the scene.
+ODAM~\cite{li21odam} goes a step further to creates a scene representation out of superquadrics, by using a graph neural network as core architecture for object association in time.
+FroDO~\cite{runz20cvpr} and MO-LTR~\cite{li2020arxiv} rely on both 2D image cues and the sparse 3D point clouds from SfM/SLAM to reconstruct objects in the scene.
 Qian et al.~\cite{qian20eccv} produce volumetric reconstructions of multiple objects in a synthetically generated scene.
 Vid2CAD~\cite{maninis20vid2cad} integrates the single-view predictions of Mask2CAD~\cite{kuo20eccv} across time, to place objects from a CAD database into the 3D scene.

 A common caveat of multi-view methods for 3D object reconstruction is that their architectures are overly complex, they cannot be trained end-to-end due to their heterogeneity, and they often rely on a brittle tracking-by-detection step.
 Instead, our proposed method provides a light-weight end-to-end architecture for the task, while we completely avoid tracking.